Product Sense: Understanding and Developing Successful Products

 Summary

-Product sense is an elusive skills few product managers have and all product managers need.
-Learn how to develop your product sense through study and practice to build better products more of your customers need.
+Product sense is an elusive skill few product managers have, and all product managers need.
+Learn how to sense products and their effectiveness through study and practice to build better products more of your customers need.

 What is Product Sense?

-Product sense involves a range of skills, including market research, user experience design, business strategy, and project management.
-It is an essential skill for product managers, entrepreneurs, and anyone involved in the development of new products.
+The ability to develop products that people need involves a range of skills, including market research, user experience design, business strategy, and project management.
+It is an essential skill for a product leader, entrepreneurs, and anyone involved in product management.

-Product sense is important for several reasons.
-First, it enables companies to create products that meet the needs of their target audience.
+Developing product sense is important for several reasons.
+First, it enables companies to create products that address user needs.
 By understanding the market and user needs, companies can create products that solve problems and fulfill needs, resulting in higher sales and customer satisfaction.

-Second, product sense allows companies to stay ahead of the competition.
+Second, knowing how to develop a product effectively allows companies to stay ahead of the competition.
 By understanding the market and competition, companies can identify market opportunities and create products that differentiate themselves from the competition.

-Finally, product sense can save companies time and money.
+Finally, being able to develop products that people need can save companies time and money.
 By prioritizing features and creating a clear product roadmap, companies can develop products more efficiently, reducing development costs and getting products to market faster.
+When applying for a more senior product position, product sense interview questions are common in PM interviews.

-Let's look at some examples of well-known products to illustrate the importance of product sense.
+Let's look at some examples of well-known products to illustrate the importance of product sense for product managers.

 iPhone